 - Spend on the Hawaiian Airlines® World Elite Mastercard® or Hawaiian Airlines® World Elite Business Mastercard®.

-- Earn miles from several services, including insurance and newspaper advertising.
+- Earn miles from several services, including mortgage and art purchases.

 - Shop or dine at partner stores and restaurants.